Our Projects

 Selected past projects

-So far we have dealt with the following species: raccoon dog, red fox, American mink, raccoon, European wild boar, polar fox, wild camel, Mongolian gazelle, saiga antelope and wild sheep.
+So far we have dealt with the following species: raccoon dog, red fox, American mink, raccoon, badger, marten, European wild boar, red deer, polar fox, wild camel, Mongolian gazelle, saiga antelope and wild sheep.

 Previous research projects